lunarc/lunarc_docs/docs/Rscript.md

 > library('geosphere')
 ```

-If in a future R session you get an error, stating that there is no 'geosphere' package, remember to run the `.libPaths()` function before using the `library()` function.
+If in a future R session you get an error, stating that there is no 'geosphere' package, remember to run the `.libPaths()` function, as shown above, before using the `library()` function.